Elon Musk, Tesla Factory, Fremont (CA, USA). Flickr Image.

 Debt Vs Revenue Growth

-The plot above shows that Tesla’s revenue has grown much faster than its debt, another sign of a well-run company.
+The plot above shows that Tesla’s total revenue has grown much faster than its debt, another sign of a well-run company.

 Debt To Revenue Ratio